-Location: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\ExtMirr\ Parameters\BitmapBaseDir Name Type Default Data BitmapBaseDir REG_SZ C:\%EXTMIRRBASE%\Bitmaps (usually C:\Program Files\SIOS\ DataKeeper\Bitmaps but may be different when upgrading a system or if you install SIOS DataKeeper to a different path) Specifies a directory where SIOS DataKeeper stores its Intent Log files.
+Location: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\ExtMirr\ Parameters\BitmapBaseDir Name Type Default Data BitmapBaseDir REG_SZ C:\%EXTMIRRBASE%\Bitmaps (usually C:\Program Files\SIOS\ DataKeeper\Bitmaps but may be different when upgrading a system or if you install SIOS DataKeeper to a different path)

+Specifies a directory where SIOS DataKeeper stores its Intent Log files.
 (Note: The drive letter must be in uppercase.)
 To disable the intent log feature, clear this registry entry (set it to an empty string) on all current and potential mirror endpoint servers.
-Disabling the intent log requires a reboot on each of
+Disabling the intent log requires a reboot on each of these systems in order for this setting to take effect.

-BitmapBytesPerBlock
+BitmapBytesPerBlock †